CVE-2025-55228: CWE-362: Concurrent Execution using Shared Resource with Improper Synchronization ('Race Condition') in Microsoft Windows Server 2022

 Technical Analysis

-CVE-2025-55228 is a high-severity race condition vulnerability identified in the Windows Win32K graphics subsystem (GRFX) component of Microsoft Windows Server 2022, specifically version 10.0.20348.0.
-The vulnerability arises from improper synchronization during concurrent execution using shared resources, classified under CWE-362.
-This race condition flaw allows an authorized local attacker with low privileges to execute arbitrary code on the affected system.
+CVE-2025-55228 is a high-severity race condition vulnerability identified in the Windows Win32K graphics subsystem (GRFX) component of Microsoft Windows Server 2022 (build 10.0.20348.0).
+The flaw arises from improper synchronization when concurrently accessing shared resources, classified under CWE-362.
+This race condition allows an authorized local attacker with low privileges to execute arbitrary code on the affected system.
 The vulnerability impacts confidentiality, integrity, and availability, as successful exploitation can lead to full system compromise.
-The CVSS 3.1 base score of 7.8 reflects the high impact but limited attack vector, as the attacker must have local access and some privileges, and the attack complexity is high.
-No user interaction is required, and the scope is changed, indicating that the vulnerability can affect resources beyond the initially vulnerable component.
-Although no known exploits are currently reported in the wild, the potential for local privilege escalation and code execution makes this a critical concern for environments running Windows Server 2022.
-The lack of available patches at the time of publication necessitates immediate attention to mitigation strategies to reduce risk.
+The CVSS v3.1 score of 7.8 reflects a high severity, with attack vector local (AV:L), requiring low privileges (PR:L), no user interaction (UI:N), and a scope change (S:C), indicating that the vulnerability can affect resources beyond the initially compromised component.
+Although no known exploits are currently reported in the wild, the vulnerability's nature and impact make it a significant risk for environments running Windows Server 2022.
+The absence of published patches at the time of disclosure necessitates immediate attention to mitigation strategies to reduce exposure.
+Race conditions in kernel-mode components like Win32K are particularly dangerous because they can be leveraged to escalate privileges or execute code with elevated rights, potentially bypassing security controls and leading to persistent compromise.

 Potential Impact